TheKrafter/ChatGPTbyChatGPT/README.md

  1. Clone this repository and navigate to the project directory.

- 2. Install the required Python libraries by running pip install -r requirements.txt.
+ 2. Install the required Python libraries by running `pip install -r requirements.txt`.

  3. Create a new Discord bot and obtain its API token.